isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

    ).
 Can also do pork or beef.
 5. Black and white sesame seeds, spicy mayo, and white lime sauce.
 Be generous with these top sauces

+Sauce amount from most to least:

+1. White sauce.
+Go crazy!
+2. Spicy mayo.
+Somewhat less, but plenty.
+3. Bulgogi.
+Light drizzle on rice and/or noodles.
+Not enough to soup up, but enough to flavor.

 Below a level 4 has less spicy mayo.
 Above has more.
 Higher levels have more sriracha and potentially sambal oelek sauce.

 ## Making the sauces

 **White Lime Sauce**

-* 6 Tbsp Mayonnaise
+* 10 Tbsp Mayonnaise
 * 4 Tbsp Lime juice
-* 5 Tbsp Confectioners/Powdered sugar (or corn based sugar, like corn syrup, if you have it)
+* 8 Tbsp Confectioners/Powdered sugar (or corn based sugar, like corn syrup, if you have it)

 Last time I went to Cupbop, I asked for a side cup of their white sauce and asked what was in it.
 "Oh, it's pretty much just mayo and lime."
 I went home and recreated it.
 Their white sauce has a gentle yellow hue to it, so I'm certain they use corn syrup instead.
 But with powdered sugar you can get pretty close.
 Just mix the ingredients (double or triple the recipe if needed), and if it's too tart, add more sugar.
 If it's too sweet, add lime.
 If it tastes too much like mayo, add the other two ingredients.
 You get the idea.
 It should be a relatively sweet sauce.